1540 Market Street, Suite 100

 What is the SF Bay Area Renters' Federation?

 SFBARF is an unincorporated club of pro-building, pro-density renters.
 Housing shortage is bad for renters (and good for homeowners, incidentally).
 High prices are merely a symptom of the underlying shortage.
 Fixing prices won't solve the shortage problem.
-Without, at least, a 5 fold increase in overall yearly production of housing in the Bay Area, we will continue to suffer from displacement, crowding and exploitation from landlords.
+Without an increase in overall yearly production of housing in the Bay Area, we will continue to suffer from displacement, crowding and exploitation from landlords.
 For more information read an interview here with the founder of SFBARF.
 Even more press can be found here.